Order by 2pm for same day dispatch

 The best way to ensure you are getting enough vitamin D is by exposing yourself to sunlight for 10-15 minutes a day.
 This will help your skin produce its own natural form of vitamin D – known as 7D2.
 Lacking vitamin d is totally normal, especially around winter.
 We can help our body get the right amount of vitamin D without the sun’s rays by taking supplements.

-How long should I stay on a vitamin D supplement?
+How long should I take vitamin D supplements?

 The general recommendation is to take a vitamin D supplement for at least 6 months.
 However, some experts suggest that you continue taking a vitamin D supplement indefinitely.